codeplaysoftware/portDNN/README.md

 ## Supported Platforms

-The master branch of SYCL-DNN is regularly tested with the "Supported" hardware listed on [the ComputeCpp Supported Platforms page][supported platforms].
-SYCL-DNN may also work on other hardware and platforms assuming they implement SPIR or SPIR-V support.
-SYCL-DNN is primarily tested on Ubuntu 16.04 LTS with the corresponding default package versions.
-SYCL-DNN will generally match the most recently released ComputeCpp, though it is likely to be compatible with other versions.
+The master branch of portDNN is regularly tested with the "Supported" hardware listed on [the ComputeCpp Supported Platforms page][supported platforms]. portDNN may also work on other hardware and platforms assuming they implement SPIR or SPIR-V support. portDNN is primarily tested on Ubuntu 16.04 LTS with the corresponding default package versions. portDNN will generally match the most recently released ComputeCpp, though it is likely to be compatible with other versions.
 We test against the most recent version.

-## Getting Started with SYCL-DNN
+## Getting Started with portDNN

 ### Pre-requisites